aandronistmg/tdd-workshop/README.md

 # TDD Workshop with Pytest

-**Goal of the workshop**: everyone has an understanding of the importance of testing and knows how to get started with TDD in pytest
+**Workshop goal**: everyone has an understanding of the importance of testing and knows how to get started with TDD in pytest

 ## Setting up environment and installing libraries (MacOS)